PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 - They find themselves smack-dab in the middle of the tavern district of *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]]

 Stranded in the Kogs
 - The party finds themselves before a door in a small room.
-An inscription on the door reads: "*Shed your mortal fears, or be drought of light; This battle not won alone with might; They cower before your divine right; Enter ye here, Old Sharn, and make wrong rot before right.*"
+An inscription on the door reads: "*Forsake thy mortal fears, or be drought of light; This battle won not alone by might; They tremble before thy divine right; Enter ye here, Old Sharn, where wrong is wrought with blight.*"

 Moment 2: *Message from Aeren*
 - Whether by stone gargoyle or Sivis messenger, Aeren contacts the party, asking them to meet him at his workshop in *Everbright* in [[Sharn#Menthis Plateau|Middle Menthis]] the following night.